AS-37/NexusLoL/README.md

 # NexusLoL

-An app where you can browse players profiles, see their ranked stats and match history
+An app where you can browse players profiles, see their ranked stats and match history.